Deep-Symmetry/beat-link-trigger/README.md

 [![License](https://img.shields.io/badge/License-Eclipse%20Public%20License%202.0-blue.svg)](#licenses)

-> :construction: **New Hardware Support In Progress**: While we seem
+> :construction: **New Hardware Support In Progress**: We have finally
-> to have this working with CDJ-3000s and more than four players, we
-> still do not own any ourselves so we are not able to test directly,
-> and we don't know what else might be needed.
-This also means we have
+> been able to obtain a pair of CDJ-3000s, so version 7.3 and later
+> can work productively with them without warnings or issues, even
+> when they are configured as player 5 and 6, and we can now take
-> not yet been able to take advantage of the more detailed position
+> advantage of the high-precision position updates they send, to have
+> rock-solid tracking of their playback position even when jumping or
+> looping inside beats or playing backwards.
+>
-> updates these new players send.
-If you can do any testing with this
+> If you can do any testing with this new hardware, please help us
-> new hardware, please share status reports and (even more important)
+> confirm this and let us know on the Zulip stream, or open issues
-> open issues with log files, packet captures, and track analysis
+> with log files, packet captures, and track analysis files if you run
-> files if you run into problems!
+> into problems!

 ## Getting Help